Yes, it’s scary but it’s the truth. You will die.

 I’ve been practicing it for years, although sometimes I forget.
-But I can attest that it truly changed the way I treat people, the way I think, and the way I view life.
+But I can attest that it has truly changed the way I treat people, the way I think, and the way I view life.

 Less hatred.
 Less complains.
 Less fights.
 Less negativity.
 Less bullshit.